 Opening up a designated savings account specifically for Christmas is a smart idea.
 Or get a safety firebox and start putting money in it each paycheck.
 Just someplace to start stockpiling cash.
 Because you know when Christmas is.
 Same day every year.
 It won’t be a surprise.

 There are some great online savings accounts.
 If you are worried that your bank’s savings account is too easily accessible (me over here, raising my hand), I have a great blog post about savings accounts here.

 Set An Amount

-Decide on a specific amount to add to your savings every single week or month.
+Decide a specific amount to add to your savings every week or month.
 And then actually follow through without fail.
 All in.
 Commit.
 Consider direct transfer to make your life easier.
 Anything that can be automated where I don’t have to think about it makes my life a little bit better.
-I named my account Debt Free Christmas Money because everything must have a name.
+I named my Debt Free Christmas Money account because everything must have a name.
 Ruby is the name of my Roomba robot floor cleaner.

 Make A List And A Budget